 So again, the current behavior is fine.

-#4 Updated by stbuehler almost 3 years ago
+#4 Updated by stbuehler about 3 years ago

 if a server doesn't understand a method, a 404 is definitely not appropriate (for example, 404 for PUT would be plain stupid).